JanKallman/EPPlus/README.md

 EPPlus uses dictionaries to access cell data, making performance a lot better.
 Complete integration with .NET

+## Support
+All support is currently referred to [Stack overflow](https://stackoverflow.com/questions/tagged/epplus).
+A tutorial is available in the wiki and the sample project can be downloaded with each version.
+The old site at [Codeplex](http://epplus.codeplex.com) also contains material that can be helpful.
+Buggs and new feature requests can be added to the issues tracker.

 ## License
 The project is licensed under the GNU Library General Public License (LGPL).